-ATLAS believes that it should and can influence good corporate governance through the exercise of its legal rights for the benefit of its clients.
+ATLAS believes that it can and should influence good corporate governance by exercising its legal rights as a shareholder for the benefit of its clients.
 Voting is an extension of, and an expression of, our investment process and our focus on delivering sustainable long-term returns.
 Responsibility for voting recommendations lies with the sector teams which undertake research on the companies.
 The Investment Committee has ultimate responsibility for final decisions on proxy votes submitted for a portfolio holding.
 This oversight provides consistency and ensures compliance with voting guidelines.
 ATLAS does not engage external parties to conduct or recommend voting preferences.

-For the year ending 31/12/2022, a summary of ATLAS' proxy voting record is below:
+For the year ending 31st December 2023, a summary of ATLAS' proxy voting record is below:

-Total eligible votes % of resolutions voted # voted for # voted against # abstained 313 100 299 10 3
+Total eligible votes % of resolutions voted # voted for # voted against # abstained 342 100% 323 13 6

-For the year ending 31/12/2022, a summary of ATLAS' proxy voting record by topic below:
+For the year ending 31st December 2023, a summary of ATLAS' proxy voting record by topic below: